trilopin/screen-scrapper-python/README.md

 ##TODO###

   * optimize images, saving memory and network bandwitch
-  * web layer with style
+  * more info in web layer
   * store metadata in redis: datetime, sizes by each url
   * drop old images in redis with periodic task in celery